 Preliminary research indicated that, while blind people could independently develop projects using Arduino, many of the important accessibility steps were undocumented and unknown.
 Smith-Kettlewell has a long-standing history of supporting the needs of blind STEM students, electronics enthusiasts, and technical professionals, and it fit perfectly into our mission and expertise.

-The Project was formalized as a partnership between Smith-Kettlewell and LightHouse Labs in order to document and disseminate information, both about the accessibility of Arduino development itself, and about how to use Arduino to build devices to enhance accessibility and independence for blind and visually-impaired people.
+The Project was formalized in late 2016 as a project of The Smith-Kettlewell RERC in order to document and disseminate information, both about the accessibility of Arduino development itself, and about how to use Arduino to build devices to enhance accessibility and independence for blind and visually-impaired people.

-The Blind Arduino Blog includes a growing number of articles documenting the tools and techniques of the blind Arduino Maker.
+Our ongoing activities and tutorials are documented at The Blind Arduino Blog, which includes a growing number of articles documenting the tools and techniques of the blind Arduino Maker.
 We encourage interested readers to follow the blog for further developments in this rapidly growing and exciting body of knowledge.